mykoweb/butcher-shop-medium-rare/README.md

 This is a sample API app for a butcher shop.
 It's broken and incomplete.
 Your job is to fix it and finish it.

+## Solution

+### Some notes

+* The Rails REST API supports the CRUD actions for the `User` and `Favorite` models.
+However, for simplicity the front-end Ember app was hardcoded to only perform read operations for these two models.
+Create, read, and delete actions can be performed for the other models, namely `Animal`, `PrimalCut`, and `Cut`.
+* It was noted that users can have many favorites and each favorite has only one cut of meat.
+However, since Ember-data does not support the `has_one` association and since the Ember router could not handle a JSON response for favorites that was constructed using `has_one`, I changed this association to `has_many`.
+* In addition to the Rspec specs, Javascript specs were written using JUnit and Teaspoon.
+In order to run the Teaspoon specs, you will need to have PhantomJS installed on your computer.
+Then, after running `bundle install`, execute the `teaspoon` command and you will see the tests running.
+* You can view the Butcher Shop App at http://protected-temple-2151.herokuapp.com.

 ## Tasks

 What we'd like you to do is the following: